-Chunk Distribution (Rarest First Performance) - An important aspect of the BitTorrent delivery mechanism is the Rarest First Algorithm.
+Chunk distribution (Rarest First performance):

+An important aspect of BitTorrent delivery mechanism is the Rarest First Algorithm.
 In order to study its performance we have to analyze how the distribution of the number of available copies of each chunk in a swarm looks like.
-For this purpose we implemented a crawler that collects the bitfields of a large number of peers in a swarm (ideally all) in a relative short period of time (a few minutes).
-By analyzing the collected bitfields we achieve our objective: computing the number of available copies of each chunk in the swarm and calculating its distribution.
-We performed this study in [13], demonstrating that the Rarest First Algorithm guarantees a uniform distribution of pieces.
+For this purpose we implemented a Crawler that collects the bitfield of a large number of peers in a swarm (ideally all) in a relative short period of time (few minutes).
+By analysing the collected bitfields we achieve our objective, i.e., computing the number of available copies of each chunk in the swarm and calculating its distribution.
+We performed this study in [13] demonstrating that the Rarest First Algorithm guarantees a uniform distribution of pieces.